Sereg20/Task_Center/S4HANA_config/1 Trust Config/README.md

 ![Create Rule](./Images/2.3.1.png "Create Rule")

-As a result Sample Certificate from your SAP Cloud Connector is successfully imported as well as required rule to identify a user by using Global User ID field is created
+As a result, Sample Certificate from your SAP Cloud Connector is successfully imported as well as required rule to identify a user by using Global User ID field is created

 ### Step 3: Configure Profile Parameters